Paul Vincent Dudley: Auxiliary Bishop of Saint Paul Minneapolis

+Retirement and legacy

+After sixteen years, Dudley resigned as bishop of Sioux Falls on March 21, 1995.
+He retired to the family farm in Northfield, and there served as pastor of St. Dominic Parish (1995–1997).

-In 1999 Dudley was accused of sexually abusing two women in the 1960s and 1970s.
+In 1999, Dudley was accused of sexually abusing two women in the 1960s and 1970s.
 However, the charges were later dropped due to insufficient evidence.
-In 2002 he was again accused of molesting an 11- or 12-year-old altar boy on four occasions during the 1950s.
+In 2002 he was accused of molesting an 11- or 12-year-old altar boy on four occasions during the 1950s.
 Following this accusation, he declared, "I totally deny these allegations.
 They are brutally unfounded."
 He also decided to withdraw from "any priestly ministry" pending the conclusion of an investigation "due to the great publicity given to priests and bishops accused of sexual abuse."
-An independent investigator hired by the St. Paul and Minneapolis Archdiocese later cleared the complaints against Dudley.
+An independent investigator hired by the Archdiocese of Saint Paul and Minneapolis cleared the complaints against Dudley.
 He stated, "While living under the cloud of these accusations has been one of the greatest challenges of my life, I never lost faith and confidence that the truth would prevail."

 Dudley was awarded the Distinguished Alumnus Award by St. Paul Seminary in 2006.
-He died later that year from lung disease at St. Joseph's Hospital in St. Paul, aged 79.
+He died on November 20, 2006, from pulmonary disease at St. Joseph's Hospital in St. Paul at age 79.
 He is buried at Calvary Cemetery in Northfield.